Total credit card balances in the US have reached $420 billion. Needless to say, most Americans have some kind of debt.

 Before you make any decision about your debt, look at all of it.
 Arrange it in whatever manner you choose.
 But once you pick snowball vs avalanche, stick to it.

 Once you have it arranged in your preferred method, find the money needed.
 You can find tips on making extra money with side jobs here.
-Sometimes ten hours a week makes all the difference.
+Sometimes an extra ten hours a week makes all the difference.

 Leave a Reply